DynamicModz/nexus-scripts_lua_parser/readme.md

 The NexusScripts Parser Module includes a command-line interface (CLI) tool with the following features:

 - Parse Lua files and output AST representation
-- Format Lua files with beautification or minification
+- Format Lua files with beautification, minification, or comment removal
-- Multiple formatting style presets (default, compact, expanded, minify)
+- Multiple formatting style presets (default, compact, expanded, minify, rmcomments)
 - Custom formatter configuration support
 - Generate output in either Lua table or JSON format
 - Output AST only, tokens only, or both in a single command